Green-Software-Foundation/patterns/docs/catalog/cloud/use-serverless.md

 ## Solution

-Adapt serverless services for the application.
+Evaluate serverless based on your application requirements.

 ## SCI Impact